BWillJohnson/Capstones/README.md

 # Project Title
 Financial-Tracker
 ## Description of the Project
+Financial-Tracker program is used to help user navigate through

 Briefly describe what this Java console application does.
 Mention its purpose and who the intended users are.
 Explain the main functionality and what problems it aims to solve.